New Student Orientation

 Welcome to the University of Maryland and the College of Agriculture and Natural Resources!

 In order to have a successful and stress-free orientation, be sure to read this page carefully and follow the instructions given.
+Please note that all registration and advising for new students occurs at the required orientation program.

 Steps for a Successful Orientation Experience